StrikingLoo/strikingloo.github.io/wiki/deep-learning-NLP.md

 ![](image/start_end_attentive_reader.png){: alt="" loading="lazy"}

-You may say we're missing the information about words in the middle, but actually we're training the LSTM to push that information to the edges (and this is bidirectional so it works both ways).
+It could be thought that we're missing the information about words in the middle, but actually we're training the LSTM to push that information to the edges (and this is bidirectional so it works both ways).

 Here's what we actually gained by using neural networks: